elenasacristan/treebooks/README.md

 ## UX

-This website is targeting people who likes reading books but at the same time have concerns about how many trees are cut to create new books.
-They will want to use the website because reading second hand books they are stopping more trees being cut and because the money paid to rent the books will be used in reforestation projects.
+This website is targeting people who like reading books but at the same time have concerns about how many trees are cut to create new books.
+They will want to use the website because reading second-hand books they are stopping more trees being cut and because the money paid to rent the books will be used in reforestation projects.

-TreeBooks is a charity so the aim of the website is to attract users who then will rent books from them.
+TreeBooks is a charity so the website aims to attract users who then will rent books from them.
 They also want to grow the collection of books by getting people to donate their second-hand books.

 ### mock-ups: